This post is about how I stopped chasing unrealistic beauty standards and am happier and more resilient because of it.

 No one has the right to be cruel to you or to me, to bully us, or to try to control us.
 So, I have stronger boundaries now and generally refuse to allow people to engage in this behavior with me.
 (And I’m still learning how to do this.)

 I eat more fruits and vegetables because they are full of magic and sunlight and make me feel good.

 I don’t think I will become a food blogger any time soon, but I do love taking pictures of colorful food.

-I also eat more pizza, potato chips, cookies, fried chicken, and chocolate, and it’s not a big deal.
-I don’t binge on any of these foods anymore, and I also often get tired of them sometimes and go a long time without eating them—primarily because they don’t make me feel very good, and now that I can eat them any time I want, they have lost their allure.
+I also eat pizza, potato chips, cookies, fried chicken, and chocolate, and it’s not a big deal.
+I don’t binge on any of these foods anymore.
+And I also often get tired of them sometimes and go a long time without eating them—primarily because they don’t make me feel very good.
+Now that I can eat them any time I want, they have lost their allure.

 I know that I can survive hard things and come out on the other side more confident and loving towards myself.